csecen/art_of_math/collatz_conjecture/README.md

 ### Collatz Conjecture

 ##### The Collatz Conjecture is a famous unsolved problem in mathematics.
-The comjecture simply asks whether or not all numbers will reduce to 1 by following two simple equations.
+The conjecture simply asks whether or not all numbers will reduce to 1 by following two simple equations.
 More information can be found [here](https://en.wikipedia.org/wiki/Collatz_conjecture).

 ##### The goal of this application is merely to visualize the tree that can be formed by applying two simple rules to a list of numbers.
 The two rules are:
 1) If the number is even, divide it by 2